ryannapp/rn2473_hw3/README.md

 ## How to run:
 - Run solution.py at the command line with no arguments.

-- Solution .py assumes the Brown corpus is available at data/brown.txt
+- solution.py assumes the Brown corpus is available at data/brown.txt

 - It will create a directory called "models" if it does not already exist and will save the trained models to this directory.

-- It will also create a directory called "results" if it does not already exist and it will save the results of the evaluation there as a csv file with headers.
+- It will also create a directory called "results" if it does not already exist, and it will save the results of the evaluation there as a csv file with headers.

 ## References: